Full-Network Adblocking with Dnsmasq

 # where to send upstream requests. using cloudflare.

-# doing this to avoid pi sending requests to itself
+# doing that to avoid pi sending requests to itself

-# log queries for debugging. goes to /var/log/syslog by default.
+# log queries for debugging. goes to /log/var/syslog by default.

 log-queries